Pure Multi-Family REIT (CVE:RUF.U) Stock Crosses Below 200 Day Moving Average of $6.43

-Pure Multi-Family REIT LP (CVE:RUF.U) shares crossed below its 200-day moving average during trading on Wednesday .
-The stock has a 200-day moving average of C$6.43 and traded as low as C$6.43.
-Pure Multi-Family REIT shares last traded at C$6.43, with a volume of 800 shares changing hands.
+Pure Multi-Family REIT LP (CVE:RUF.U)’s stock price crossed below its two hundred day moving average during trading on Wednesday .
+The stock has a two hundred day moving average of C$6.43 and traded as low as C$6.43.
+Pure Multi-Family REIT shares last traded at C$6.43, with a volume of 800 shares trading hands.

 About Pure Multi-Family REIT (CVE:RUF.U)